Media, College of

 - MEDIA AND CINEMA STUDIES (MACS), prepares students with dynamic skills for careers in media, information, creative, and visual industries, as well as informed interaction with everyday media technologies.
 Majors have the opportunity to participate in original research, mixed media production, internships, study abroad, and public engagement through a transformative learning environment.
 MACS offers an undergraduate and graduate minor in CINEMA STUDIES.

 The College also offers an minors in PUBLIC RELATIONS, JOURNALISM, and CINEMA STUDIES.

-The Departments of Advertising and Journalism offer graduate programs leading to Master of Science degrees in Advertising and Journalism.
+The Department of Advertising offers the Master of Science degrees in Advertising, and the Department of Journalism has graduate programs leading to the Master of Journalism (MJ) and the Master of Science (MS) in Journalism.
 The Department of Media and Cinema Studies offers an undergraduate and a graduate minor in Cinema Studies.
 The College also offers an interdisicplinary program leading to a Doctor of Philosophy degree in communications and media.